babinik/Cactus/README.md

 string *BUILD SUCCESS* means cactus plugin was successfully installed.

-Congratulations, now you have it installed.
+Congratulations, now you have cactus-plugin installed.